apache/struts-site/source/core-developers/constant-configuration.md

 |name|**yes**|the name of the constant|
 |value|**yes**|the value of the constant|

-In the [struts.properties](struts-properties.html) file, each entry is treated as a constant.
+In the [default.properties](default-properties) file, each entry is treated as a constant.

-In the [web.xml](web-xml.html) file, any FilterDispatcher initialization parameters are loaded as constants.
+In the [web.xml](web-xml) file, any FilterDispatcher initialization parameters are loaded as constants.

 ### Value substitution